Knit Stitches: 66 Recommended Stitch Patterns & Knitting Videos

 Basketweave Stitch

 A unique stitch creating a woven look without being super complicated.
-Again, the basketweave stitch is a combination of knit stiches and purl stitches.
+Again, the basketweave stitch is a combination of knit stitches and purl stitches.

 Bobble Stitch